A six-year experiment meant to help the federal government quickly sell or dispose of its underutilized real estate is running out of time.

 The PBRB got started in 2019.
 In those early days, its backers compared the scope of the board’s work to the controversial Base Realignment and Closure (BRAC) that shook up the Defense Department’s footprint of military bases across the country.

-Members of the board, so far, have given the Office of Management and Budget three rounds of recommendations.
+Members of the board, so far, have given the Office of Management and Budget two rounds of recommendations.
 Along the way, OMB blocked the board-recommended sale of a National Archives and Records Administration facility in Seattle, after tribal governments sued the Biden administration over the site’s disposal.

 The board also lost, and then regained a quorum in 2022.